 EMDR IS OFFERED AT OUR DOWNEY LOCATION ONLY.

-Downey Office: Lynwood, Norwalk, Pico Rivera, South Gate, Santa Fe Springs, Bell Gardens, Paramount, Lakewood, Cerritos, Compton, Huntington Park
+Downey Office: Lynwood, Norwalk, Pico Rivera, South Gate, Santa Fe Springs, Bell Gardens, Paramount, Lakewood, Cerritos, Compton, Huntington Park and Surrounding areas.

 Copyright © 2019 Heredia Therapy Group - All Rights Reserved.